cratermoon/cratermoon/README.md

 * Migrated Java Spring application persistence layer from Amazon SimpleDB to redis
 * Raised  uptime of key component to five 9s
 * Team lead for small-medium teams
-* Release planning in collaboration with product manager
+* Planned releases in collaboration with product manager
 * Assisted in migration of backend services to Scala microservice architecture

 ## Relevant Skills